Class I or Class II research studies supporting

 one of the 'Conventional Stabilization Surgeries' which are described on this website's page by that

 name.
-These procedures have much less risk of serious complications and catastrophic failure than the bone-cutting surgeries
+These 'Conventional Stabilization' procedures do not alter the bones and have much less risk of serious complications and catastrophic failure than the bone-cutting surgeries

 TPLO, TTO & TTA.
-TPLO, TTO, & TTA do not stabilize the stifle joint, but instead alter the relationship between the bones
+The bone-alteration surgeries do not truly stabilize the stifle joint, but instead alter the relationship between the bones

 ---- Until recent years the